BWeng20/javaFSM/README.md

 ## About SCXML files

 SCXML is an XML format, so you need some parser.
-FSMs will not get easily huge, but XML paring is expensive.
+FSMs will not get easily huge, but XML parsing is expensive.
 As alternative this project has a binary (but platform independent) file format.
 It has no XML parser dependency and it is much faster.</br>
 But you need to convert your SCXML files with the `scxml_to_fsm` application.